yamanidev/mohamedyamani.com/src/content/blog/underscores-and-naming-conventions-in-python.md

 ---
-title: 'Underscores and Naming Conventions in Python'
+title: "Underscores and Naming Conventions in Python"
-description: 'I explain in this blog post what PEP8 is and the general style guidelines it offers for Python for the different use-cases.'
+description: "I explain in this blog post what PEP8 is and the general style guidelines it offers for Python for the different use-cases."
 canonicalUrl: "https://mohamedyamani.com/blog/underscores-and-naming-conventions-in-python/"
 pubDate: 2021-03-21
 image: "/images/thumbnails/underscores-and-naming-conventions-in-python.jpg"